TyF1ghter/nixos/README.md

 - [ ] Edited the template: Set hostname in `hosts/YOUR_HOSTNAME/configuration.nix`
 - [ ] Edited the template: Set username in `hosts/YOUR_HOSTNAME/configuration.nix`
 - [ ] Edited the template: Set timezone and locale
+- [ ] Edited the template: Choose correct graphics module (integrated-graphics OR nvidiahybrid)
-- [ ] Edited the template: Removed incompatible hardware modules (NVIDIA, laptop power, etc.)
+- [ ] Edited the template: Removed incompatible hardware modules (laptop power, gaming, etc.)
 - [ ] Generated `hardware-configuration.nix` for your system
-- [ ] Updated PCI bus IDs if using NVIDIA
+- [ ] Updated PCI bus IDs if using NVIDIA hybrid graphics
+- [ ] Uncommented AMD settings if using AMD integrated graphics
 - [ ] Added your host to `flake.nix`
 - [ ] Reviewed and customized `home.nix`